The Best 7-Day Scotland Itinerary

 From there you will travel another 90 minutes into the adorable seaside town of Oban.
 Oban is known as the Gateway to the Scottish Isles and, in my opinion, doesn’t get as much credit as it should (especially if you ask Reddit for some reason).
 After spending time in Edinburgh and Glasgow, the busiest activity you’ll see here is the coming and going of the many ferries in the harbor.

 Try the seafood here, as it’s the seafood capital of the UK.
-And enjoy exploring the town either on foot or by bicycle (book here if that second option intrigues you).
+And enjoy exploring the town either on foot or by bicycle (book here if that bicycle tour intrigues you).
 Don’t miss the steep walk up to McCaig’s Tower & Battery Hill; the views over the harbour are incredible.

 Golden sunset with large ferries in the distance leaving a harbour.
 Hilly islands in the distance